 R29: Everyone follows you on TikTok, but who have you been following lately for beauty inspo?

 Rae: Lately, truly, I've been following so many ‘80s, ‘90s, and 2000s pages because I just love the makeup trends back then.
-I love the dark liner and that chiselled bronzed look and a smokey eye.
+I love the dark liner and that chiseled bronzed look and a smokey eye.
 I love a really good smokey eye and dramatic lashes.
 I see so many iconic photos of Cher where she'd have really defined singular lashes and I'm obsessed with that.
-I feel like I follow a lot of pages that are a little more reminiscent of old makeup trends and then I try to find ways to modernise them in a way and make them a little more current.
-It's always fun for me to look back on what worked in the past because I think no matter what, makeup trends or even just trends in general, kind of evolve into a modernised way, but it always stems from something that we've done in the past.
+I feel like I follow a lot of pages that are a little more reminiscent of old makeup trends and then I try to find ways to modernize them in a way and make them a little more current.
+It's always fun for me to look back on what worked in the past because I think no matter what, makeup trends or even just trends in general, kind of evolve into a modernized way, but it always stems from something that we've done in the past.